port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 ## Create the PagerDuty webhook

-1. Go to [PagerDuty](https://www.pagerduty.com/) and select an account you want to configure the webhook for;
+1. Go to [PagerDuty](https://www.pagerduty.com/) and select the account you want to configure the webhook for.
-2. Navigate to **Integrations** on the navigation bar and click on **Generic Webhooks (v3)**
+2. Navigate to **Integrations** in the navigation bar and click on **Generic Webhooks (v3)**.
 3. Click **New Webhook** and provide the following information:
-   1. `Webhook URL` - enter the value of the `url` key you received after [creating the webhook configuration](../webhook.md#configuring-webhook-endpoints);
+   1. `Webhook URL` - enter the value of the `url` key you received after [creating the webhook configuration](../webhook.md#configuring-webhook-endpoints).
-   2. `Scope Type` - select whether you want to receive webhook events for a specific service (select `Service` if this applies) or for all services in your account (select `Account` if this applies);
+   2. `Scope Type` - select whether you want to receive webhook events for a specific service (select `Service` if applicable) or for all services in your account (select `Account` if applicable).
-   3. `Description` - provide an optional description for your webhook;
+   3. `Description` - provide an optional description for your webhook.
-   4. `Event Subscription` - choose the event types you would like to subscribe to;
+   4. `Event Subscription` - choose the event types you would like to subscribe to.
    5. `Custom Header` - enter any optional HTTP header to be added to your webhook payload.
-4. Click **Add webhook** to create your webhook:
+4. Click **Add webhook** to create your webhook.

-5. You can also use the `curl` method to create the webhook.
-Copy the code below and run it on your terminal:
+5. Alternatively, you can use the `curl` method to create the webhook.
+Copy the code below and run it in your terminal:

 ```curl showLineNumbers
   curl --request POST \